What is a SQL injection attack?

 In what ranks as the creepiest hack in history, a 2015 SQLI attack on toy manufacturer Vtech led to a breach of nearly five million parents and 200,000 children.
 Speaking with Motherboard, the online multimedia publication, the hacker responsible claimed they had no plans for the data and did not publish the data anywhere online.
 Conversely, the hacker also explained that the data was very easy to steal and someone else could have gotten to it first.
 Cold comfort indeed.

 Moving forward to today, the SQLI attack is still a thing.
 Every three years the Open Web Application Security Project (OWASP) ranks the Top 10 Most Critical Web Application Security Risks.
 In the most recent 2017 edition, the SQLI attack ranked as number one.

 Beyond the longevity of the SQLI attack, what's interesting is that SQLI attacks haven't changed or evolved in any way.
 SQLI attacks work and will continue to work until people change their attitudes about cybersecurity.
 Be that change.

-Latest news on SQL injections
+News on SQL injections